Mother’s Day outfits mean dressing-up

 What colors to wear

 Blush or muted pink with brown is a nice and friendly color combination.
 When the weather is still cold – in Alaska we often still have snow here and there – an A-line light wool skirt with muted pink sweater looks feminine and polished.
 The shoe embellishment and floral belt buckle up the feminine vibe of the look.

 Gingham is an eternal classic and a trend right now.
 When you have a gingham dress, add pearls or a nice pendant necklace, kitten heel pumps and you are ready for a visit at her house.
 When you expect to celebrate in her yard, go for wedges to not ruin your shoes on the lawn.

-Polka dots are also a great eternal classic and a feminine print that fits the occasion.
+Polka dots are also a great eternal classic and a feminine print that fits the occasion (see post at the link for an outfit idea).
 The same applies to wrap dresses.
 In both cases, when accessorizing make sure your look is feminine and clearly not an office outfit.
 In other words, skip the dress pumps go for a playful shoe or sandal or add a cute shoe clip to “dress the pumps” in the right vibe.